 Indian companies looking to invest in the United States have an ally at their side: SelectUSA.

 SelectUSA is perhaps best known for its annual summit, which pairs businesses with economic development organizations representing potential municipal and state partners.
 The SelectUSA agency provides one-on-one assistance to companies to help them make informed decisions.
-Their services include explaining U.S. regulations and business rules, providing data and research reports, helping companies choose a geographic region, and facilitating networking with potential partners and resources.
+Its services include explaining U.S. regulations and business rules, providing data and research reports, helping companies choose a geographic region, and facilitating networking with potential partners and resources.
 There is no minimum business size to receive assistance.
 “Small-to-medium businesses are really kind of our sweet spot,” U.S. Trade Commissioner Brenda VanHorn says.

 Companies from all sectors can work with SelectUSA.
 Pune-based Bharat Forge is building a large plant in North Carolina to supply the automotive and transportation industries.
 Mumbai’s Cipla Pharmaceuticals worked with SelectUSA to build a factory in Massachusetts to manufacture inhalers using innovative technology that doesn’t currently exist outside of India.